 In tests of the 2010 Audi S5, TheCarConnection.com's experts find a high-performance hardtop coupe and soft-top convertible that is plenty quick in either guise.

-The Audi essentials are on full display: The S5 coupe cranks out 354 horsepower from a 4.2-liter V-8 engine that also spins out 325 pound-feet of torque.
+The S5 coupe flings out 354 hp from a 4.2-liter V-8 that also twists out 325 lb-ft of torque.
 The S5 Cabriolet, meanwhile, gets a supercharged 3.0-liter V-6 that puts out the same amount of torque, but loses 21 horsepower to the V-8.
-With either delightful transmission-six-speed manual or automatic-the 2010 Audi S5 routes that power to all four wheels, thundering to 60 mph in a blink-quick 4.9 seconds and a top speed of 155 mph.
-The Audi S5 Cabriolet isn't too far behind, crossing the 60-mph threshold in just 5.6 seconds-and it offers Audi's new seven-speed dual-clutch transmission to boot.
+With either delightful transmission-six-speed manual or automatic-the 2010 Audi S5 sends power to all its wheels, which helps it hit 60 mph in 4.9 seconds and shoots it to a top speed of 155 mph.
+The Cabriolet isn't too far behind, crossing the 60-mph threshold in just 5.6 seconds-and it offers Audi's new seven-speed dual-clutch transmission to boot.

 The 2010 Audi S5 Cabriolet gets a lower-displacement, but nearly as powerful, supercharged V-6 that fares very well with reviewers.
 Cars.com points out that they don't know "how much of that power will be missed by convertible drivers," since these consumers tend not to be as performance-oriented anyway.
 Regardless, Car and Driver says that the Audi S5 Cabriolet offers "nearly identical performance and 20 percent better overall fuel economy" compared to its coupe sibling.

-"All this V-8-induced fun doesn't come without penalty at the pump," Cars.com says.
-The EPA lists the 2010 Audi S5 automatic at 16/24 mpg and the manual at 14/22 mpg.
-The 2010 Audi S5 requires premium fuel.
-"Using Audi's gear suggestion display, it's possible to shift at very low rpm to conserve fuel, but the EPA combined rating of 16 miles per gallon is the price you pay for having such reserves of power," reports Kelley Blue Book.
+The EPA cites the 2010 Audi S5 6-speed automatic at 16/24 mpg, the manual at 14/22 mpg.
+The S5 takes premium fuel.
 Fortunately, the V-6 that rests under the Cabriolet's hood is significantly thriftier, returning an EPA-estimated 17 mpg in the city and 26 mpg on the highway.